-Following Dr. Campbell’s presentation, we will be joined by Eimear Henry, Cultural Regeneration Manager at Belfast City Council; researcher and practitioner, Ali FitzGibbon; and Margaret Henry, CEO of thrive to discuss the ways in which we understand and employ data regarding creativity to investigate claims of the value of the cultural industries in the Northern Irish context.
+Following Dr. Campbell’s presentation, we were joined by researcher and practitioner, Ali FitzGibbon; Paul Moore, Director of the Arts and Humanities Research Council Creative Industries Cluster, Future Screens NI; and Dan Hull, Senior Research Officer within the Research and Information Service of the Northern Ireland Assembly, to discuss the ways in which we understand and employ data regarding creativity to investigate claims of the value of the cultural industries in the Northern Irish context.

 Peter Campbell is Senior Lecturer in the Department of Sociology, Social Policy and Criminology at the University of Liverpool working primarily in the fields of social research methods and cultural policy.
 He is currently working with colleagues within the University of Liverpool, Ulster University and Queen’s University Belfast on AHRC-funded research considering the role of art in post-conflict societies.
 His monograph entitled Persistent Creativity: Making the Case for Art, Culture and the Creative Industries will be published in 2019.

 Ali FitzGibbon is a research practitioner, combining research in arts management with independent producing, programming and consultancy in the cultural sector.
 Her research focuses on themes of cultural leadership and creative labour, particularly in live arts, She has been a teaching associate on the MA in Arts Management and Cultural Policy at Queen’s University Belfast since 2012.
 She is on the editorial board of the Irish Journal of Arts Management and Cultural Policy.
 Over the last 25 years, she has built a substantial portfolio of experience working at community, national and international level in theatre, festivals, outdoor and youth arts.
 In addition, she regularly undertakes advisory work in the voluntary, social enterprise and community sectors.